vingocbk/source_6_udacity_self_car/README.md

 ## Step 8.
 Check the Rubric and Submit

 Re-check the rubric in the classroom and ensure that your submission satisfies all rubric criteria to pass the project.
 Once you are confident, submit the project.

+### Code quality

+- Use of command lines on a Linux terminal.

+The project runs commands on the terminal and to compile and test code through command lines on a Linux terminal.

+- The documentation is well utilized.

+The README file includes a summary of the project, how to run the scripts, and an explanation of the files in the repository.
+Comments are used effectively.

+### Build the PID controller object

+- The code runs without errors and generates two PID objects.

+The scripts “main.cpp”, “pid_controller.cpp” and “pid_controller.h” compile without errors and when “run_main_pid.sh” runs without error.

+- Code a discretized integrator and derivator.

+The function “UpdateError” should compute the derivative and integration part of the PID.
+The function updates the errors for the proportionate, integral and derivative terms.

+- Understand C++ class structure

+All variable and methods are completed in the file  “pid_controller.h” and “pid_controller.cpp”

+The PID object instances (pid_steer and pid_throttle) are initialized in the “main.cpp” code.

+### Adapt the PID controller to the simulation

+- Understand the car dynamics and how to compute an error with a trajectory.

+The script uses the variables described in the README and computes the error between the position and the trajectory for the speed and the yaw.
+The code is clearly commented.

+- Tune and test the PID on the simulation

+error_steer are updated in the "main.cpp"

+### Evaluate and analyze the PID controller

+- Plot the results of the simulation.

+steering plot:

+throttle plot:

+- Analyzing a plot.

+A few lines explaining the plots and describing what is plotted: the variables, the phenomenon shown.

+- Recognize the action of each part of the PID controller.

+A few lines answer the second question: What is the effect of the PID according to the plots, how each part of the PID affects the control command?
+The answer explains the role of the different parts of the PID.

+- How would you design a way to automatically tune the PID parameters?
+This is an open question, the coherence and justification of the answer is valued.

+- PID controller is a model free controller, i.e. it does not use a model of the car.
+Could you explain the pros and cons of this type of controller?
+Find at least 2 pros and cons for model free versus model based.

+- (Optional) What would you do to improve the PID controller?
+This is an open question, the coherence and justification of the answer is valued.

+Modify the proportional, integral, and derivative terms dynamically based on error magnitude to prevent saturation or excessive corrections.

+Can use observers like Kalman filters or some other filters to estimate unmeasured states or reduce noise in the feedback signal.
+This enhances the controller's robustness and accuracy in noisy environments.